What is business agility?

 Typical obstacles to company agility

-Getting people on board with business agility might be a problematic notion to accept.
-Considering that most organizations thrive on predictability, consciously shifting to a more uncertain, flexible, and faster-paced manner of working may seem counterintuitive or even upsetting to some.
+Getting people on board with business agility can be difficult.
+Most organizations thrive on predictability, so shifting to a more uncertain, flexible, and faster-paced way of working may feel counterintuitive or even upsetting.

-In the same vein, removing control, approval, and decision-making authority from the C-Suite can be challenging.
-Senior management frequently struggles with delegating authority to less experienced employees, and finding the correct balance between independence and oversight may be a tricky balancing act.
+Removing control, approval, and decision-making authority from the C-Suite is also a challenge.
+Senior management often struggles with delegating responsibility and finding the right balance between independence and oversight.